Become a Zoollower, now with 3x2 for the first members. Find out here!

 DID YOU KNOW ...

-Green turtle meat and eggs have been used for centuries in the cuisines of China and the islands of the Indonesian archipelago.
-Hunting has contributed to their exploitation.
+The meat and eggs of the green turtle have been used for centuries in the cuisines of China and the islands of the Indonesian archipelago.
+Hunting has been one of the main threats to this species.

 Come to Zoo from